drewbawden/spotify-as-instagram-bio/README.md

 Just a little program I made out of boredom that uses the LastFM api to get the song that you're currently listening to on spotify and set that as your Instagram bio and profile picture

-The program will create a server at [this](127.0.0.1:8888) address that you can manually control it with
+The program will create a webpage at [this](127.0.0.1:8888) address that you can manually control it with

 # Installation
 Before installing you first need: